 - Northampton: Direct trains from London Euston in around one hour, with return tickets from £15 when booked in advance

-Silverstone runs official shuttle buses from all three stations, costing £15 for a 3-4 day pass.
-The buses drop you about two minutes from the main gates and run from at least an hour before the circuit opens until 30 minutes after the final activity finishes.
+Silverstone runs official shuttle buses from all three stations, costing £12 per person per day for a return ticket.
+Book before 15 June 2026 to secure that price as fares increase after that date.
+Buses drop you about two minutes from the main gates and run from at least an hour before the circuit opens until 30 minutes after the final activity finishes.

 However, train travel during Grand Prix weekend comes with several challenges: